AnyLog-co/documentation/deployments/Networking & Security/nebula.md

 The following steps are all done on the same machine, unless stated otherwise

 ## Prepare Keys per Nebula Node
-0. Make a directory called Nebula - which will be used for all necessary files, unless stated otherwise
+0. Make a directory called `nebula` - which will be used for all necessary files, unless stated otherwise
 ```shell
 cd $HOME
 mkdir nebula
 cd $HOME/nebula
 ```
-1. Downloading Nebula & Untar Nebula software - the example below uses the latest version of Nebula, other version can be found [here](https://github.com/slackhq/nebula/releases)
+1. Downloading Nebula & Untar the Nebula software - the example below uses the latest version of Nebula (for Linux amd64), other version can be found [here](https://github.com/slackhq/nebula/releases)
 ```shell
 wget https://github.com/slackhq/nebula/releases/download/v1.7.2/nebula-linux-amd64.tar.gz
 tar -xzvf nebula-linux-amd64.tar.gz